jodhernandezbe/PRTR_transfers/README.md

           --sql_file SQL_FILE  Would you like to obtain .SQL file
    </li>
    <li>
     You must indicate the value for each parameter, e.g., if you would like to name your database as PRTR, you write <code>--dn_name PRTR</code>.
-All arguments       all arguments except <code>--password</code> have a default value (see the table below)
+Each argument       except <code>--password</code> has a default value (see the table below)

    |Argument|Default|
    |---|---|